dullroar/ten-steps-to-linux-survival/Step07.md

 ## Let's Connect{.unnumbered}

 There are two primary ways to get an interactive "shell" session on a remote machine.
 The first is the venerable [`telnet`](http://linux.die.net/man/1/telnet)\drcmd{telnet} command.
 It isn't used very often for actual interactive sessions any more (for one, because it sends credentials in plain text on the wire).
 However, because you can specify the port number, it is still handy for testing and debugging text-based protocols such as SMTP or HTTP.
 In the following, after opening a `telnet` connection on port 80 to Google, I simply entered the HTTP protocol sequence `GET / HTTP/1.1` followed by a blank line to get Google to return its home page:

-\drcap{Using telnet to diagnose HTTP}
+\drcap{Using \texttt{telnet} to diagnose HTTP}
 ```bash
 ~ $ telnet google.com 80
 Trying 216.58.216.78...